DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 # The Bootstrap

-The idea of the bootstrap is astonishingly simple.
-In short, it is the estimation of quantities of interest via Monte Carlo estimates from the empirical distribution.
+The idea of the bootstrap is quite simple. it is the estimation of quantities of interest via Monte Carlo estimates from the empirical distribution.
 We will build up these concepts one by one.

 ## Empirical Distribution